Amaza-ing/Ironhack-IA-Basics/prompt-engineering-tutorial.md

 🛑 Not recommended.
 The prompt below is unnecessarily verbose.

-prompt = "What do you think could be a good name for a flower shop that specializes in selling bouquets of dried flowers more than fresh flowers?"
+prompt = `What do you think could be a good name for a flower shop that specializes in selling bouquets of dried flowers more than fresh flowers?`

 ✅ Recommended.
 The prompt below is to the point and concise.